 To prepare an annual report, which shall be presented to the Congregation Council and this congregation.

-d) When, in the opinion of the Endowment Committee, circumstances are so unusual and of such an emergency nature that the future of this congregation may be at stake and that the only recourse seems to be the use of the Fund principal or a portion thereof, the Committee may, upon a two-thirds majority vote of the Board Congregation Council, recommend such action to this congregation for its authorization.
+d) When, in the opinion of the Endowment Committee, circumstances are so unusual and of such an emergency nature that the future of this congregation may be at stake and that the only recourse seems to be the use of the Fund principal or a portion thereof, the Committee may, upon a two-thirds majority vote of the Congregation Council, recommend such action to this congregation for its authorization.
 Upon such recommendation, this congregation may authorize the use of the Fund principal or a portion therefore for the purposes recommended by the committee upon a two-thirds vote of the members present at a special congregation meeting called specifically for that purpose.

 e) Members of the Endowment Committee shall not be liable for any losses which may be incurred upon the investments of the assets of the Fund except to the extent that such losses shall have been caused by bad faith or gross negligence.
 No committee member shall be personally liable as long as he or she acts in good faith and with ordinary prudence.
 Each committee member shall be liable only for his or her own willful misconduct or omissions, and shall not be liable for the acts and omissions of any other committee member.